 arrangements to review the risk management programme.

-The existence, integration and evaluation of the above elements will provide a basis to make a Statement on the effectiveness of Internal Financial Control within the Annual Report and Accounts as required by FT FReM.
+The existence, integration and evaluation of the above elements will provide a basis to make an Annual Governance Statement within the Annual Report and Accounts as required by the ARM.

 Insurance: Risk Pooling Schemes administered by NHSLA